-"I hope that this brief introduction provide you with the initial steps in how to give patient-centred care with compassion, dignity and care.
+"I hope that this brief introduction provides you with the initial steps in how to give person-centred care with compassion, dignity and care.
 In addition, I hope this module facilitates for you a self-reflective process into your own feelings, thoughts and beliefs about being with dying.” - Olga

-Students will be able to witness and assist with providing holistic support and care to patients and their caregivers during their final months, weeks or days along the dying journey.
+Students will be able to witness and assist with providing holistic support and care to the dying and their caregivers during their final months, weeks or days along their journey.